 Alcohol Detox Center in Ohio

-When alcohol dependence becomes unmanageable, finding safe, compassionate, and professional help is essential.
-At Ohio Addiction Recovery Center, we provide a trusted and medically supervised alcohol detox in Ohio, where individuals can begin their recovery journey with the support of experienced addiction specialists.
-Our Columbus‑based detox program puts your safety, comfort, and dignity first at every stage of the detox process.
+When alcohol dependence becomes unmanageable, finding safe and professional help is the priority.
+At Ohio Addiction Recovery Center, we provide medically supervised alcohol detox in Ohio where the focus from day one is safety, stability, and figuring out what comes next.
+Our Columbus-based detox program puts your safety, comfort, and dignity first at every stage of the process.

-As one of the leading alcohol detox centers in Ohio, we help clients navigate withdrawal safely and begin building the foundation for long-term recovery.
-Whether you’re seeking help for yourself or a loved one, our admissions team is available 24/7 to answer your questions, verify insurance, and check bed availability.
-Call us now at 800-481-8457.
+As one of the leading alcohol detox centers in Ohio, we help people navigate withdrawal safely and begin building a foundation for what comes after.
+Whether you are seeking help for yourself or a loved one, our admissions team is available 24/7 to answer questions, verify insurance, and check bed availability.
+Call us now at 614-756-6868..

 What to Expect from Detox at OARC

 Our alcohol detox center in Ohio blends the comfort of a residential setting with the expertise of hospital-level care.
-You won’t be confined to a hospital bed; instead, our addiction specialists provide attentive, 24/7 medical supervision, with many team members bringing personal recovery experience to your care.
+You are not going to be confined to a hospital bed.
+Our addiction specialists provide attentive, 24/7 medical supervision, and many team members bring personal recovery experience to their work here.

 How Long Does Alcohol Detox Take?